Liezel Huber: Professional career

 Liezel Huber is primarily a doubles specialist, having achieved one of the best careers in this discipline.
-She has won 64 women's doubles titles in her career; of which 53 are on the WTA Tour and 11 on the ITF Women's Circuit.
-In singles, her greatest result in her career was reaching to the quarterfinals at the tournament in Pattaya City in 2001, where she lost to Henrieta Nagyová.
+She has won 64 women's doubles titles in her career, of which 53 are on the WTA Tour and 11 on the ITF Women's Circuit.
+In singles, the greatest result in her career was reaching the quarterfinals at the tournament in Pattaya City in 2001, where she lost to Henrieta Nagyová.
 She participated in two Grand Slam singles main draws, losing to Lindsay Davenport in the second round of the 1998 French Open.
 She lost in the 1999 US Open first round to Raluca Sandu.
 Her highest singles ranking was world no. 131, which she achieved on 29 March 1999.
 She enjoyed the majority of her first eight years on tour on the ITF Circuit.

 Huber has enjoyed successful women's partnerships with Magdalena Maleeva, Ai Sugiyama, Martina Navratilova, Lindsay Davenport, Cara Black, Sania Mirza, Nadia Petrova, Bethanie Mattek-Sands, María José Martínez Sánchez, and Lisa Raymond.
 Huber has been in the final of all four Grand Slams, winning in all except for the French Open.
 She has won a total of five Grand Slam women's doubles titles with three partners in ten finals with four partners, and finished as a titlist in two of her five mixed doubles finals.

 Huber and her Zimbabwean partner Black made up what many tennis experts regard as one of the greatest women's doubles teams in history between mid-2005. and early 2010.
 Together, the pair reached seven women's doubles finals, winning four.
 The duo won a total of 29 titles together on the WTA Tour.
 The partnership suddenly broke up in April 2010.

 Huber has also enjoyed success in mixed doubles, winning two titles with American men's doubles legend Bob Bryan, at the 2009 French Open and 2010 US Open.
 She reached her first career mixed final with Bob's brother Mike at the 2001 Wimbledon Championships, and two additional finals, at the 2005 Australian Open with Kevin Ullyett, and at the 2008 US Open with Jamie Murray.

 Huber has also enjoyed impressive success in the Fed Cup national competition.
 She logged a 9–3 record on the South Africa Fed Cup team, with all but one match being in doubles.
 Huber is now a major member of the United States Fed Cup team, compiling a 6–2 record in doubles play.
 In the competition, Huber has played with Julie Ditty, Vania King, Bethanie Mattek-Sands, Melanie Oudin, and Sloane Stephens.

-Liezel Huber served as executive director of Tennis, at the New York Junior Tennis & Learning Cary Leeds Center, in Bronx Crotona Park.
+Liezel Huber served as executive director of Tennis at the New York Junior Tennis & Learning Cary Leeds Center, in Bronx Crotona Park.
 As of 4 January 2021, she is Director of Tennis and Racquets at The River Club of New York.